xinli0928/COVID-Xray/README.md

 * Change the path in 'MainActivity.java' to the current .pt file.
 * Build and test.

-Some Results
+Results
 ----
-Evaluation of COVID-19 Screening Performance using both CXR Images and Noisy Snapshots
+Evaluation of COVID-19 Screening Performance using both CXR Images and Noisy Snapshots.
 <p><img src="readme/AUROCs.PNG" alt="test" height="500"></p>